ghacks Technology News

 Fast Firefox 3 Unsorted Bookmarks Access

 Firefox 3 introduced a new feature called unsorted bookmarks.
-If you look at the Firefox 3 location bar you see a white star in the right end of the bar.
+If you look at the Firefox 3 location bar you see a white star at the right end of the bar.
 Clicking on that star turns the color to yellow and adds the page to the unsorted bookmarks in Firefox.

-Some might say that you could simply move the Unsorted Bookmarks folder from the bookmarks manager to the Bookmarks Toolbar.
+Some may say that you could simply move the Unsorted Bookmarks folder from the bookmarks manager to the Bookmarks Toolbar.
 That however will only move the existing bookmarks with it but it will not add new bookmarks that are added by clicking on the white star.

 The way to add the Unsorted Bookmarks folder so that it is automatically updating the folder when new bookmarks are added to that folder is explained below.